 Download the Final Inventory Worksheet here.

 With this list, you can add so much variety as long as it can be consumed before expiration.
 A critique of this framework is the lack of variety.
-It’s an accurate critique in regards to shelf stable items.
+It’s an accurate critique in regards to shelf-stable items.
 Stocking a wide variety of shelf stable items causes an overflow and waste issue.
 However, seasonal, weekly produce, which lasts about 1-2 weeks, doesn’t cause either of those problems.
-So, try to sooth your need for variety through fresh produce, herbs, cheese, and animal proteins.
+So, try to soothe your need for variety through fresh produce, herbs, cheese, and animal proteins.

 While we’re talking about variety, let’s talk a little more about it.
 Why do you crave variety?
 When do you crave variety?
 How can you achieve it in a way that doesn’t create a storage problem?
 Can you reallocate space to account for this need, if needed?